8 Best Fixed Blade Knife: A Knife for Every Occasion!

 If you want a simple but versatile knife that’s not expensive but suitable for duty, bushcraft, survival, and more, then the StrongArm is the knife for you.
 The Gerber StrongArm features a fairly moderate-sized blade a hair under five inches long.
 It leads to an interesting handle design, and it’s paired with a modular sheath system for multiple mounting options.

 The blade is as simple as it gets.
 It’s a 420 steel that’s rugged with excellent corrosion resistance.
 It’s tough and durable, and it’s very easy to sharpen and can be sharpened to an excellent edge.
 The major downside is that it might lose the edge fairly quickly.
-The blade uses a drop point design with a moderate belly and a nice squared-off spine.
+The blade shape of this knife is a drop point design with a moderate belly and a nice squared-off spine.

 It’s a solid little knife.
 It might not excel in any particular field, but it’s effective for a number of tasks and provides a handy knife for a wide variety of tasks.
 The multi-mount sheath allows you to wear it on MOLLE, on your belt, or even horizontally.
 The StrongArm is a solid option for anyone who needs a good knife and doesn’t want to break the bank.